 I am a writer and I have been freelancing my way since 2011.
 After pausing for a while to work for the corporate world, I went back to freelancing exclusively.
 The same as any professional starting again, I had to update my freelance rates.

 Do I go back to my old rate as a freelancer?
 Do I match the current rate of other freelancers?
-It’s a common dilemma for all remote workers.
+It’s a common dilemma for all remote freelancers.
 Do I base it on the current market rate of freelance writers in my country or do I match it with the expected rate of my clients?

 If I charge too high, clients may decide to hire someone else.
 If I go too low, I may be missing the chance to earn what I deserve.
 Also, not every project charges by the hour.
 Some clients ask for fixed rates per project, so I also have to know how to make estimates for these.